 The Processes and Services for Franchising a Business for Emerging Franchisors

 The first step in determining whether or how to franchise a business involves two key questions:1.
 Is this business franchisable?2.
 Is franchising the right strategy?

 These questions can only be answered after evaluating your business and determining how franchising fits with your specific goals and objectives.

-STRATEGIC BUSINESS PLANNING.
 If the decision to franchise a business is made, a franchisor should develop a business plan outlining the company’s growth and strategy for the next five years.
 This should detail franchising fees, investment levels, expansion goals and targets.
 A franchisor needs certain new capabilities and will need to ensure that these capabilities are seamlessly integrated into existing organizational functionality.

 To ensure successful franchisees and maintain quality control, the franchisor will need to develop a state-of-the-art operations manual for its franchisees.
 This manual will serve as a sales tool demonstrating franchisor competence to new prospects, as a training guide for new franchisees, as a reference guide for established franchisees, as a “liability limiter” for the franchisor, and as a legally binding quality control device for the entire chain.

 The franchisor should also develop training programs for use in conjunction with the operations manual.
 Computer-based tools and programs are highly effective, as are training videos, and can be used for the franchisee, for the franchisee’s employees, and for corporate employees.
 This is essential for quality control in franchisees’ initial and ongoing operations.

-FRANCHISE MARKETING TOOLS.
 Once the prospect has been identified, the franchisor will also require marketing tools to assist it in the sale of franchises.
-For aggressive sales campaigns, iFranchise Group recommends the development of a mini-brochure (for use in direct mail campaigns and perhaps as a give-away at trade shows), a full-size franchise sales (e)brochure, and a franchise sales video.
+For aggressive sales campaigns, iFranchise Group recommends the development of a franchise website, mini-brochure (for use in direct mail campaigns and perhaps as a give-away at trade shows), a full-size franchise sales (e)brochure, and a franchise sales video.